GabrielReisR/GabrielReisR/README.md

 ### Hi! 👋
-Welcome to my GitHub! 😄
+Welcome to my GitHub 😄

 I love understanding new things, extracting information from data and communicating what I’ve learned.